ideas/guides/style/nodejs/README.md

   - Use one `const` declaration per variable.
 It's easier to add new variable declarations this way, and you never have to worry about swapping out a `;` for a `,` or introducing punctuation-only diffs.

   - Group all your `const`s and then group all your `let`s.
 This is helpful when later on you might need to assign a variable depending on one of the previous assigned variables.

+  - Assign variables where you need them, but place them in a reasonable place.

 ## Comparison Operators and Equality